cloudfoundry/docs-bosh/content/google-required-permissions.md

     - storage.objects.create
     ```

+    !!! note
-    <p class="note">Note: The agent does not need to delete files from the blobstore</p>
+        The agent does not need to delete files from the blobstore

 4. Configure roles.